Blue Ivy Carter Bids $19K on Art While Attending Auction With Beyoncé and Jay-Z

 The three attended the 2018 Wearable Art Gala in Los Angeles, organized by Bey's mom Tina Knowles and her husband Richard Lawson to raise money for a non-profit art and performance complex.

 Blue Ivy initially bid $17,000 for an acrylic painting of a young Sidney Poitier.
 She then went higher at $19,000.
-After she held up her sign, Jay-Z jokingly tried to stop her from continuing to bid, drawing laughs.
+After she raised her hand, Jay-Z jokingly tried to stop her from continuing to bid, drawing laughs.
 The moment was captured on camera and went viral on social media.

 "Her mother and father have been talking about how you gather art and that is a big deal for African Americans," host Star Jones told the crowd.
 "Listen, you know Ms. Tina told me all of this.
 Why you think I'm up here talking about it?"